 We typically use a blend of internal and external people to fulfill a project.
-The Organizer should be aware of the relationship we have with each person on the project so they can optimize to their particular needs and balance project costs out.
+The DRI should be aware of the relationship we have with each person on the project so they can optimize to their particular needs and balance project costs out.

 All staff must have signed paperwork in order to work on our projects.
 This is especially important for external people.